ElektraInitiative/libelektra/src/plugins/xerces/README.md

 The main rules of an XML element name are:
 - Element names must start with a letter or underscore
-- Element names cannot start with the letters xml (or XML, or Xml, etc)
+- Element names cannot start with the letters xml (or XML, or Xml, etc.)
 - Element names can contain letters, digits, hyphens, underscores, and periods
 - Element names cannot contain spaces